lucytcns/Final_Project/README.md

 describes the project at a high level, what each code file does, where I can find the project notebooks, and how to get the data,
 ##### Introduction
-In this project, we analyze
+In this project, we analyzed the factors that affect the changes in the rainy and dry seasons.

 ##### File Strucutures